zcaudate-archive/on.rhythm/poems/the_dream.md

 Far too long I've walked alone.

 Time stood still, when I saw your face
-Arresting my expression
+Arresting my attention
 Spoken dreams beyond the words I know
-Lips longing to fulfill.
+Lips that long to fulfill.

 <HINDI CHORUS 1>

 Hear my soul's eternal reply
 Could this be your answer?
 Lost in creations of our lonely minds
-Aching to unite in sorrow.
+Crave to unite in sorrow.

 <HINDI CHORUS 2>